-It's not difficult to select files one by one on Mac, but it's more complicated to select multiple files at one time.
-Especially when the files you want are not adjacent to each other or are not in order.
+Selecting files one by one on Mac is easy, but selecting several at once takes a different shortcut.
+That is especially true when the files you want are not adjacent to each other or are out of order.

-But it's quite easy once you know how, and in this article, we'll show you five different ways to choose the files at once.
-You'll also get some great tips to better manage the files on your Mac!
+But it's quite easy once you know how.
+In this article, we'll show you five practical ways to choose several files at once, and you'll also get a few tips to manage files on your Mac more smoothly.

 Way 1: Select Multiple Items Without Order

-The first method is to select more than one file without following any order simultaneously.
-You can use it when you need only some files in a folder, and they are not adjacent to each other.
+The first method lets you select more than one file without following any order.
+You can use it when you need only some files in a folder and they are not adjacent to each other.

 Multiple Items That not adjacent is selected